 We met for a few hours and he told me he loved talking with me but didn’t know if my co-writing style, which involves being with the subject constantly for a year, would work for him.
 Other writers had told him they’d interview him an hour every other week and then send Betty chapters to look at.
 That’s fine, but it’s not how I work, even for billionaires.
 While we were talking, a surprising thing occurred.

 At that time, the long-running dispute between Adelson and Wynn was crackling with particular intensity.
 The nastiness was personal and even international, with their interests in both Vegas and Asia overlapping.
 The Vegas press was lapping it up and killing them both.
 Adelson’s office at the Venetian was on the ground floor with massive security and it had a private outdoor courtyard.
-All of a sudden, as Adelson was telling me of his Boston boyhood, Wynn materialized at the door in the courtyard.
+All of a sudden, as Adelson was telling me about his Boston boyhood, Wynn materialized at the door in the courtyard.
 Adelson went out to talk to Wynn for 30 minutes and his son-in-law Patrick Dumont asked me not to mention that the feuding Adelson and Wynn had met.
 I never did, until now.

 Another funny detail about this visit is that even though I was there doing work with Mr. Adelson, I still had to pay for my room.
 Sheldon Adelson was among the 10 richest people in the world, and was always extremely generous in our dealings.
 But I will be darned if I didn’t fork over the discount rate of $99 a night for a beautiful suite at the Venetian.